 The proper tension for operating a V-belt drive is the lowest tension at which the belts will not slip at peak load conditions.
+Belts are adjusted by raising or lowering the motor pivot plate.
+For initial tensioning, the proper belt deflection halfway between sheave centers is 1/64-inch for each inch of belt span.

-For more information about measuring belt tension, refer to Greenheck's Product Application Guide, FA/127-11, Measuring Belt Tension, found online at greenheck.com in the Resources section.
+For more information about measuring belt tension, refer to Product Application Guide, FA/127-11, Measuring Belt Tension, found online at greenheck.com in the library section.

-Check belt tension before start up and after the first 24 hours of operation.
-The belt tension should also be checked periodically thereafter.
+Check belt tension two times during the first 24 hours of operation and periodically thereafter.